nazmul1985/health-check-dotnet-core/README.md

 ## Health Checks as a solution
 We’re going to implement some basic health checking logic, so you can see how easy it can be to expose this kind of functionality.
+Configure/Intergation of health is preety easy.
+Please follow the steps bellow:

 >install-package Microsoft.AspNetCore.Diagnostics.HealthChecks

+Open your startup.cs file.
+In here, we will add the basic health check logic to get us started.
+Edit (or add) your ConfigureServices / Configure methods to add the following lines.

+public void ConfigureServices(IServiceCollection services) {
+      services.AddHealthChecks();
+ }
+public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
+    //other code
+    app.UseHealthChecks("/health");
+    //other code
+ }

+ It will give an response like

+ RESPONSE:
+ 200 OK
+ Healthy

+ This is so simple, but of course it does nothing we want.

+ Let's assume our application has lots of dependencies like MongoDB, SQL Server, RabbitMQ, Redis, AWS S3, Other Api services and so on.
+We can tell our api healthy when find all of those are healthy.

+ GitHub contributors, particularly the team at [Xabaril/AspNetCore.Diagnostics.HealthChecks] offer a very good list of health check nuget packages to helping out.

+ [Xabaril/AspNetCore.Diagnostics.HealthChecks]: <https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks>